GiovsTech/Website/content/categories/Introduction/index.md

 ---
 title: Introduction
-description: This category 's for my first post.
-So, I Wrote about me, and my future projects.
+description: The beginning of my career as a writer.
 comments: false
 # Badge style
 style: